Indian Ballistic Missile Defence Programme: Background

 Since the early 90s, India has faced the threat of ballistic missile attacks from Pakistan against which it has fought multiple wars in the past and also from China.
 With the heightening of tensions in the region, and in response to Pakistan's deployment of M-11 missiles bought from China, the Indian Government in August 1995 procured six batteries of S-300 Surface-to-air missiles to protect New Delhi and other cities.
 In May 1998, India for the second time (since its first test in 1974) tested nuclear weapons (see Pokhran-II), followed by Pakistan (see Chagai-I) with its first-ever nuclear test.
 With Pakistan's testing of nuclear weapons and missile delivery systems, this threat intensified.
-India has also developed and tested missile delivery systems during Integrated Guided Missile Development Programme (IGMDP).
+India has also developed and tested missile delivery systems during Integrated Guided Missile Development Programme.

 In 1999, the Kargil War between India and Pakistan became the first direct conflict between two declared nuclear powers.
 As the war progressed, the first hint of the possible use of a nuclear weapon was on 31 May, when Pakistani foreign secretary Shamshad Ahmad made a statement warning that an escalation of the limited conflict could lead Pakistan to use "any weapon" in its arsenal.
 This was immediately interpreted as an obvious threat of a nuclear retaliation by Pakistan in the event of an extended war.
 The leader of Pakistan's senate noted that "the purpose of developing weapons becomes meaningless if they are not used when they are needed."
-Some experts believe that following nuclear tests in 1998, Pakistani military was emboldened by its nuclear deterrent cover to markedly increase coercion against India.
+Some experts believe that following nuclear tests in 1998, the Pakistani military was emboldened by its nuclear deterrent cover to markedly increase coercion against India.

 Development of an anti-ballistic missile system began in late 1999, suggesting that India initiated the programme in light of Pakistan's eschewing of a nuclear No first use policy and heightened tensions during the Kargil War including a possibility of full-scale nuclear war.
 Development accelerated after Washington vetoed a bid by India to acquire the Israeli Arrow-2 interceptor in 2002.

-Phase-I of the system will enable interception of missiles up to a 2,000-km range, which will be extended to 5,000-km range in Phase-II.
+Phase-I of the system will enable interception of missiles up to a 2,000-km range, which will be extended to 5,000-km+ range in Phase-II.

 Development

 Phase 1

 Development of the anti-ballistic missile system began in 1999.
 Around 40 public and private companies were involved in the development of the systems.
 They include Ordnance Factory Board, Bharat Electronics Limited and Bharat Dynamics among others.

-Defence Research and Development Laboratory (DRDL) developed the mission control software for the AAD missile.
-Research Centre Imarat (RCI) developed navigation, electromechanical actuation systems and the active radar seeker.
-Advanced Systems Laboratory (ASL) provided the motors, jet vanes and structures for the AAD and PAD.
-High Energy Materials Research Laboratory (HEMRL) supplied the propellants for the missile.
+Defence Research and Development Laboratory developed the mission control software for the AAD missile.
+Research Centre Imarat developed navigation, electromechanical actuation systems and the active radar seeker.
+Advanced Systems Laboratory provided the motors, jet vanes and structures for the AAD and PAD.
+High Energy Materials Research Laboratory supplied the propellants for the missile.
 Research Centre Imarat and Programme Air Defence (PGAD) at Hyderabad are spearheading the Indian Ballistic Missile Defence Programme.

-As of April 2019, the Phase-1 of the program has been completed.
+By April 2019, the Phase-1 of the program was completed.